Kong/deck/docs/guides/multi-file-state.md

 You can specify an entire directory for decK to consumer using the `--state` flag.

+You also can specify multiple files, comma-separated (`--state file.yml,file2.yml,directory`) or using the flag many times (`-s file.yml -s file2.yml -s directory`)

 Under the hood, decK combines the YAML/JSON files in a very dumb fashion, meaning it just concatenates the various arrays in the file together, before starting to process the state.